Thermodynamically consistent machine learning model for excess Gibbs energy: Results

 Three typical examples for predictions of binary VLE diagrams with HANNA are shown in Fig.~\ref{fig:combined_binary_plot:b}.
-The predictions were obtained using extended Raoult's law with vapor pressures calculated from the Antoine parameters of the DDB~\cite{DDB2024}.
-For all systems, HANNA shows excellent agreement with experimental data.
+The predictions were obtained using extended Raoult's law with vapor pressures calculated from the Antoine parameters of the DDB~\cite{DDB2025}.
+For all systems, HANNA shows good agreement with the experimental data.
 HANNA correctly describes nearly ideal mixtures (top), mixtures with strong negative (middle), and mixtures with strong positive (bottom) deviations from Raoult's law.

-Fig.~\ref{fig:combined_binary_plot:c} demonstrates that HANNA can also successfully predict LLE phase diagrams.
+Fig.~\ref{fig:combined_binary_plot:c} demonstrates that HANNA can also predict different types of LLE phase diagrams.
 For the predictions, we assume a pressure-independent LLE.
-Even the island-type miscibility gap with an upper and a lower critical solution temperature is correctly predicted (bottom).
-As for the ACI data, HANNA also yields good predictions for LLE involving ionic liquids (top).
+As for the ACI data, HANNA also yields good predictions for LLE involving ionic liquids (top), and even correctly qualitatively predicts an island-type miscibility gap with upper and lower critical solution temperatures (bottom).

-In Fig.~\ref{fig:combined_binary_plot:d}, predictions of HANNA for three heteroazeotropic mixtures are shown.
-For each mixture, HANNA accurately captures the experimental phase behavior, demonstrating HANNA's applicability over a wide temperature range.
-Both VLE and LLE are predicted well, which is in sharp contrast to the commonly used $g^\mathrm{E}$-models based on lattice theory, which struggle with this task.
-The diagrams in Figs.~\ref{fig:combined_binary_plot:c}~and~\ref{fig:combined_binary_plot:d} were obtained using the convex envelope method (CEM)~\cite{Ryll2012, Goettl2023, Goettl2025}, which enables a seamless calculation of different types of phase equilibria, considering the global behavior of the studied mixture, and thus avoiding individual phase equilibrium calculations and the problems associated with this.
-In Fig.~S.5 in the Supporting Information, we evaluate the predictions of mod.
+In Fig.~\ref{fig:combined_binary_plot:d}, predictions of HANNA for three heteroazeotropic systems are shown. \RB{Both VLE and LLE are well predicted, a task that established $g^\mathrm{E}$ models, such as UNIQUAC or NRTL, often only achieve with multiple parameter sets, fitted for different temperature ranges.
+The results demonstrate HANNA's applicability across a wide temperature range with a single parameterization.} The phase diagrams in Figs.~\ref{fig:combined_binary_plot:c}~and~\ref{fig:combined_binary_plot:d} were obtained using the convex envelope method (CEM)~\cite{Ryll2012, Goettl2023, Goettl2025}, which enables a seamless calculation of different types of phase equilibria, considering the global behavior of the studied system, and thus avoiding individual phase equilibrium calculations and the problems associated with this.
+In Fig.~S.8 in the Supplementary Information, we evaluate the predictions of mod.
 UNIFAC on the systems of Figs.~\ref{fig:combined_binary_plot:b}, \ref{fig:combined_binary_plot:c}, and \ref{fig:combined_binary_plot:d} that fall within the mod.
 UNIFAC horizon.
-The results emphasize the superior predictive power of HANNA. \FloatBarrier